jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Best-Practices/Forward-traffic-based-on-UrlMap.md

       - Must begin with /.
       - Only support uppercase and lowercase letters, numbers and special characters: $-_.+!' ()%:@&=/, case sensitive, and the description cannot exceed 128 characters.
       - Wildcard match support includes one star "*", entry format is /XXX\* or /\*.
-    - Backend service: Backend service where Application Load Balancer forwards the packet of matching rules to.
-In the drop-down list, backend services that show the backend protocol as HTTP are shown.
+    - Action: Select forwarding, select the Application Load Balancer to forward the matched requested packet to the backend server.
+The drop-down list only shows the backend services with HTTP as their backend protocols.

-### Associate Listener with Forwarding Rules Group
+### Listener correlates with the Forwarding Rule Group so as to realize domain-based traffic forwarding
 <div id="user-content-3"></div>

 1. Click **More - Manage Forwarding Rules Group** by Listener List Page - Operation Bar to pop up the dialog box of Manage Forwarding Rules Group.